opendatacube/governance/conduct/enforcement.md

 and must note feedback for the record.
 However, the committee is not required to act on this feedback.

-Finally, the committee will make a report to the Open Data Cube Steering Council (as well as the Open Data Cube core team in the event of an ongoing resolution, such as a ban).
+Finally, the committee will make a report to the Open DataCube Steering Council (as well as the Open DataCube core team in the event of an ongoing resolution, such as a ban).

-The committee will never publicly discuss the issue; all public statements will be made by the chair of the Code of Conduct Committee or the Open Data Cube Steering Council.
+The committee will never publicly discuss the issue; all public statements will be made by the chair of the Code of Conduct Committee or the Open DataCube Steering Council.